RichardZhu6/LNPDB/README.md

 ## WARNING: The following section is under construction.
 Major edits and file additions to the repo are expected as relevant to the section.

-## REPO FILES MISSING: {cv_data} {cv_checkpoints} {add the ipynb}
+## REPO FILES MISSING: {cv_data splits} {cv_checkpoints splits} {add the ipynb in scripts} {finetune infer_vis LNPDB_for_AGILE/scripts} {LNPDB_data} {yaml (5) for finetune splits, (1) for infer_vis}

 ## Cloning and Training AGILE

 Several steps in cloning and preparing AGILE requirements are copied from their [repo](https://github.com/bowang-lab/AGILE) for convenience.

-All steps including initial setup are included in the code provided in our Jupyter notebook, `LNPDB_AGILE_training.ipynb`, which is provided under scripts in the main folder.
+All steps including initial setup are included in the code provided in our Jupyter notebook, `LNPDB_AGILE_training.ipynb`, which is provided under `LNPDB/scripts` in the main folder.
 If you wish to follow manual instructions to clone, create an environment, and install packages, these are provided below for convenience but are provided in the first notebook cell as well.

 The AGILE deep learning model should be cloned from this [repo](https://github.com/bowang-lab/AGILE) into LNPDB as follows to properly predict delivery efficacy on LNPDB data.

 ```
-cd LNPDB
-cd data
-cd LNPDB_for_AGILE
+cd LNPDB/data/LNPDB_for_AGILE
 git clone https://github.com/bowang-lab/AGILE
 cd AGILE
 ```